kraack-tech/Javascript_sorting_algorithms/README.md

 ## Associated with CM1035 Algorithms and Data Structures I

 ### Objective:
-####  Create various sorting algorithms using Javascript and verify that they work as intended.
+####  Create various search and sorting algorithms using Javascript and verify that they work as intended.